lynnfaraday/aresmush.com/_root/tutorials/code/create-plugin/db-model.md

 This defines an attribute named `traits` with a hash data type.
 On new characters created **after** you define the field, it will be given a default value of an empty hash.
 On any existing characters, it will be nil.

-> **Tip:** It's important to default hashes and arrays to empty values or you can get unexpected errors.
+> <i class="fa fa-info-circle"></i> **Tip:** It's important to default hashes and arrays to empty values or you can get unexpected errors.
 That's not necessary for strings and other data types, because the nil default is appropriate.